daherb/mulle-spatial/grammar/SpatialAbs.lagda.md

 ```

 The same dependent types are defined in GF as an abstract syntac in the file `Spatial.gf` and can be translated into either pictures using
-the concrete syntax in `SpatialHTML.gf` or natural language description in English in `SpatialEng.gf`.
+the concrete syntax in [SpatialHTML.gf](SpatialHTML.gf) or natural language description in English in [SpatialEng.gf](SpatialEng.gf).

 As an additional experiment, we can also use Agda to translate the data types we defined here into English.
-It is described in the file `SpatialEng.ladga.md`.
+It is described in the file [SpatialEng.lagda.md](SpatialEng.lagda.md).